GrzegorzKozub/tulipany/README.md

 ![](https://github.com/GrzegorzKozub/tulipany/raw/master/decrement-current-price.png)

+For simplicity and to make things clearer for the users, we always increment ever hour.
+The increment amount will differ.

 If the previous current price was indeed a minimal price, the auction ends without any bids.
 If there's an eligible proxy bidding, the auction ends immediately with a transaction.
 Otherwise a new current price gets displayed on the auction page.

 In all these cases the bidders, or people who are viewing the auction page, should probably be notified.